qecdt-cohort6/swaperation/README.md

 Quantum circuits are usually designed with the assumption that a two-qubit gate could be applied on any two qubits.
 In reality, real devices have limited connectivity, and so circuits must be recompiled.
 This usually involves swapping qubits (via 3 CNOT) gates until the relevant qubits are now adjacent.
+See [this recent paper](https://arxiv.org/abs/1902.08091) for a more in-depth explanation.
 We can formalise the problem as follows:

 Inputs:

-* A quantum circuit
+* A quantum circuit.
-* An architecture graph
+* An architecture connectivity graph.

 Outputs:

 * A new circuit
-* An (initial) qubit labelling
+* An (initial) qubit labelling.
-* Score (number of swaps)
+* Score (number of swaps).

-such that
+Such that:

 * The new circuit can be directly implemented on the architecture (no further swaps required).
 * The new circuit has the same effect as the original circuit.

+By playing _Swaperation_, you can engage with this problem by manually choosing how to perform each gate -- you cannot complete the level until all gates have been allocated!
+The output circuit can then be ran directly on a quantum computer, see the notebooks in `benchmarking` for examples.

+# Miscellaneous

+For any questions or queries related to this game, please use the following email address: benjamin.jones (at) bristol.ac.uk.

+Suggestions or contributions would be more than welcome!
+Feel free to highlight issues or make pull requests.

+Please also check out two other games created by Cohort 6 at the QECDT in Bristol:
+* [_Zedex_](https://github.com/qecdt-cohort6/zedex), playable [here](https://de-luxham.github.io/web/basic_rules.html): A quantum game for optimising circuits with the ZX calculus.
+* [_Squamble_](https://github.com/qecdt-cohort6/squamble), playable [here](https://naomisolomons.github.io/index_v2.html): A game for exploring quantum probability flows on graphs.

+© 2020